 - Soft-proofing images for printing on your own printer and for sending to a lab

-(MUSIC) Hi everyone, I'm Joe Brady.
+- Hi everyone, I'm Joe Brady.
 Welcome to Color Management Fundamentals.
-We're here to talk about how putting a color work flow into place can help to ensure the best results for your digital images.
-Now whether that image is going to end up in print or on the web.
-Getting consistent and accurate results is going to save both time and money and make both you and your clients happier.
-We'll start by talking about the basics of digital color, diving into important concepts like color spaces and color profiles.
+We're here to talk about how putting a color workflow into place can help to ensure the best results for your digital images.
+Now whether that image is going to end up in print or on the web, getting consistent and accurate results is going to save both time and money and make both you and your clients happier.
+We'll start by talking about the basics of digital color.
+Diving into important concepts like color spaces and color profiles.

-You will see essential workflow techniques that ensure an image has consistent color from when it is captured in the camera to editing in software.
-And all the way through to the final print.
-Next we will discuss choosing the right gear that will make sure you have the best quality image reproduction on your display.
+You'll see essential workflow techniques that ensure an image has consistent color from when it's captured in the color to editing in software, and all the way through to the final print.
+Next we'll discuss choosing the right gear that will make sure you have the best quality image reproduction on your display.
 This is something essential on any color workflow.
-Finally, we'll get into the tools and techniques for printer profiling and soft proofing.
-Ensuring your digital image file is ready to be shown to the rest of the world.
+Finally, we'll get into the tools and techniques for printer profiling and soft proofing, ensuring your digital image file is ready to be shown to the rest of the world.

 This course should give you a sound basis of the benefits of taking control of your color workflow and how you'll be able to put them to work for you.
 Now let's get started with color management fundamentals.